smaldragon/BNUY-ROM/README.md

   IIII IIII
   ++++-++++- 8-bit scanline counter value
 ```
-* This requires setting the background to pattern table 0 and sprites to pattern table 1, counting should be disabled by the bit in the PRG-FLASH/Control Register if the CPU is accessing PPU Memory.
+> This requires setting the background to pattern table 0 and sprites to pattern table 1, counting should be disabled by the bit in the PRG-FLASH/Control Register if the CPU is accessing PPU Memory.

 ## CHR-RAM Banking ($E000-$FFFF, write)

 These registers select one of 16 2KiB CHR-RAM bank to use for each of the 4 PPU pattern table windows.
-Note that banks 14 and 15 are also shared with the 4 nametables, and should therefore be avoided unless special care is taken to avoid overlapping data.

 ```
 $E000: CHR-RAM Bank 0 (bottom of Pattern Table 1)